World War I Honor Roll

 Attn: World War I Honor Roll Project

 600 E. Locust St., Des Moines, IA 50319

 Honor Roll Display

-The “World War I Honor Roll” will go on display next year on Memorial Day weekend with names and photographs of Iowa service men and women who made the ultimate sacrifice during World War I. The display is part of the historical society’s ongoing commemoration of the 100th anniversary of the country’s entrance into the Great War.
+The “World War I Honor Roll” will go on display in late May 2018 with names and photographs of Iowa service men and women who made the ultimate sacrifice during World War I. The display is part of the historical society’s ongoing commemoration of the 100th anniversary of the country’s entrance into the Great War.

 To learn more about Iowa’s role in the war, visit the “Iowa and the Great War”exhibit at the State Historical Museum of Iowa.